att-innovate/firework/README.md

 ![alt text](resources/arria10_soc_kit.png)

 Although it is easiest to replicate and extend this work using an Arria 10 SoC Development Kit, the main component - the *HW accelerator* (or *custom HW* or *custom processor* or *RTL design* or *FPGA peripheral* or [protobuf-serializer](protobuf-serializer/)) - is written in Verilog, and with a few minor modifications, it can be used in other ARM-based systems.
 This modularity stems from the fact that the FPGA peripheral was designed as an ARM AMBA AXI4 slave peripheral (i.e., its top-level I/O ports implement an ARM AMBA AXI4 slave interface).
-More details on the design are covered later in section 4.
+More details of the design are covered later in section 4.
+[Implementing the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)](README.md#4-implementing-the-fpga-peripheral-top-level-io-arm-amba-axi4-verilog-quartus-prime-modelsim).
 Note however, using another platform for development would require ingenuity on the user's end.

 ### 2. Setting up your development environment (Installing an OS, VNC server/client, EDA tools, licensing)
 Before we get to the fun, we need to put our IT hats on.
 Setting up an environment for designing hardware on a remote server is, unfortunately, not a trivial task.
 Fortunately for you, I went through the process myself and will cover the steps below.
 Again, although I'll cover setting up Altera's EDA tools in this example, the steps are general enough such that reading though this section will give you an idea of what your setup might ential.